-Part 1: Basic Data Module Title Fundamental Skills for the Animal Scientist Module Code UINV69-15-1 Level 1 Version 1 1 UWE Credit Rating 15 ECTS Credit Rating 7.5 WBL modu ile?
-No Owning Faculty Hartpury Field Animal and Land Sciences nces Department Animal and Lan d Module Type Standard Contributes towards BSc (Hons) Applied Animal Science with Therapy BSc (Hons) Applied Animal Science with Therapy SW Pre-requisites None Co- requisites None Excluded Combinations None Module Entry requirements None First CAP Approval Date 18 February 2016 Valid from 01 September 2016 Revision CAP Approval Date Revised with effect from
+Part 1: Basic Data Module Title Fundamental Skills for the Animal Therapist Module Code UINV84-30-1 Level 1 Version 1.1 UWE Credit Rating 30 ECTS Credit Rating 15 WBL modu ile?
+No Owning Faculty Hartpury Field Animal and Land Sciences nces Department Animal Module Type Standard Contributes towards BSc (Hons) Applied Animal Science with Therapy BSc (Hons) Applied Animal Science with Therapy SW Pre-requisites None Co- requisites None Excluded Combinations None Module Entry requirements None First CAC Approval Date 28 March 2017 Valid from V1.0- 01 September 2017 V1.1- 01 September 2018 Revision CVC Approval Date V1.1- 17 Janua ry 2018 Revised with effect from

-Review Date 01 September 2022
+Review Date 01 September 2023

 Part 2: Learning and Teaching Learning Outcomes On successful completion of this module students will be able to: Identify and reflect upon the key academic and vocational skills, and personal attributes desirable for employment in the animal industry (A, B).
 Apply and interpret a range of descriptive statistics which are commonly used in data analysis by the animal scientist (B).
 Undertake key protocols required for safe practice in the animal science laboratory (B).
 Competently handle, restrain and health check a range of animal species (B).
-Syllabus Outline The syllabus aims to develop students to be able to achieve, and then market and reflect on their own accomplishments during the first year of academic study including: Identification and attainment of key graduate attributes (relevant interpersonal, academic, practical and vocational characteristics).
+Reflect on the skills and personal qualities desirable in an employee within the animal therapy industry.
+(A) Demonstrate professional conduct and communication within the animal therapy industry.
+(A) Syllabus Outline The syllabus aims to develop students to be able to achieve, and then market and reflect on their own accomplishments during the first year of academic study including: Identification and attainment of key graduate attributes (relevant interpersonal, academic, practical and vocational characteristics).
 Academic development including writing styles and requirements.
 Finding sources and appropriate use of reference materials.
+Reflective and analytical thinking.
+Laboratory skills including measurement techniques, microscope use and safe practice.